We may receive compensation when you click on links to products from our partners.

 Volunteer for placements.
 From time to time, there may be an extra-curricular activity at your place of employment, or a training schedule you may wish to partake in.
 Not only can this help you look engaged and give you a shot at an upcoming promotion for your presence, but it may actually come in very useful one day.

 Do not turn your nose up at anything.
-Sure you maybe forty-five years old while managing a large department, but are you really ‘too good’ to take that first-aid course?
+Sure you may be forty-five years old while managing a large department, but are you really ‘too good’ to take that first-aid course?
 Who knows if you may or may not save a life one day.
-It’s this receptivity and willingness to learn that can help you stay learning no matter how ‘experienced you have become’.
+It’s this receptivity and willingness to learn that can help you stay

 Failing to make use of online platforms now is tantamount to never picking up a book.
 There’s almost no way to ignore it and still be at the top of your game or competent.
 From resources such as Kahn Academy that allow you to take certain courses for free, sites that help you learn programming languages, dedicated forums discussing your chosen specialism, or excellent DIY options you can find at The Tool Report, the possibilities are limitless when it comes to auto-didacts who just wish to refine their competence a little.